Skip to main content

 fun read(): Configuration {

-return config // Might see partially-written config
+return config // Might see partially-written value

 }